srilakshmikanthanp/libfiglet/README.md

 ### Project Scope

-This Project was only can use With ASCII Characters and it currently not support Unicode Characters (atleast flf font parser).
+This Project was only can use With ASCII Characters and it currently does not support Unicode Characters (at least flf font parser).

 ### Installation

-This is header-only library so just take `libfiglet.hpp` and use.
+This is a header-only library so just take `libfiglet.hpp` and use it.

 <!-- USAGE EXAMPLES -->
 ## Usage